award

 1. Duty of Care

 First, the plaintiff must show that the defendant owed them a legal duty of care.
 This duty means the defendant had an obligation to act responsibly and avoid actions that could foreseeably harm others.
-For instance, drivers in Stockton have a duty to follow traffic laws to ensure road safety for everyone.
-Read more about similar cases here.
+Drivers in Stockton have a duty to follow traffic laws to ensure road safety for everyone.

 2. Breach of Duty